Cortex logo

 1. 8

-Tell me about a time you had a significant disagreement with a colleague or stakeholder.
-How did you handle it, and what was the resolution?
+Tell me about a time you had to explain a complex technical concept or solution to a non-technical audience.
+What was the situation, how did you approach it, and what was the outcome?

 2. 9